 However, if you already had another program’s number on your booking, then you won’t be able to change it after your flight, because it will have already credited to that other program.

-And if there was no number in the first place, you may be able to retroactively earn points after your flight—this is best to do within 30 days of taking your flight, with your boarding pass kept as proof.
+Finally, if there was no number entered in the first place, you may be able to retroactively earn points after your flight.
+This is best to do within 30 days of taking your flight, with your boarding pass kept as proof.